sozoia/chess-game/README.md

 # chess game

-the "chess game" project is a simple chess game that can be played by two players on the same computer. the game is written in python language and i applied the object oriented programming concepts to create the game. i used pygame module to create the GUI.
+the "chess game" project is a compleete chess game that can be played by two players on the same computer. the game is written in python language and i applied the object oriented programming concepts to create the game. i used pygame module to create the GUI.